 Special/visiting students are individuals living in North America who wish to take courses offered by the program, for interest or for transfer credit.
 Students in this category must meet the admission criteria for the program.
 Applicants not previously admitted to the Faculty must submit an application and a \$60 fee directly to the Faculty.
 Official transcripts from all institutions attended are required.
 Students from other universities should also include a letter of permission from their home institution.
 Graduates of the program may be readmitted for further undergraduate study upon presentation of a letter to the Admissions Committee outlining their reasons for wishing to return.
 The re-registration fee is \$24.
-Application dates are June 30 for fall admission and November 30, for winter admission.
-Applications are available from the Faculty's website.
+Application dates are

+June 30 for fall admission, November 30 for winter admission and April 1 for summer admission.
+Applications are available from the Future Students page on the Faculty's website.
 Early application is advised, as places are limited.
 Not all applicants are granted this privilege.